Job search is hard and requires lot of effort.

 20. What should I do to make more money?

 Be an entrepreneur where you an be your own boss you control your destiny.
+You can tend to be entrepreneurial with your own day to day tasks at work or personal life.

 Target wealth, not pay check to pay check savings.
 Start small.
-Even a passive income ($100 per month) idea can pay dividends in the long run.

 21. How do I make wealth?